therockhopper/recipes/docs/pasta/SmokedGoudaMacandCheese.md

 - [ ] 1 ½ cups cheddar cheese

 ## Instructions

-Cook the noodles.
-Bring a large pot of salted water to a boil and cook macaroni noodles according to package directions and drain.

-Make the sauce.
-Heat a 12 inch cast iron skillet over medium heat.
-Melt 1/2 cup of butter and whisk in the flour until a smooth, thin paste forms.
-Then whisk in the mustard powder.
+1. Cook macaroni, drain.
+2. In a skillet, melt butter, whisk in flour and mustard powder.

-Carefully pour in the half and half and bring the mixture up to a boil while whisking.
-Reduce the heat and whisk in the cream cheese until smooth.
-Whisk in the cheddar cheese and Gouda cheese and stir until melted.
+3. Add half and half, bring to a boil.
+Reduce heat, whisk in cream cheese until smooth.

-Combine the noodles and sauce.
-Turn off the heat and pour in the cooked macaroni noodles.
-Stir gently until the noodles are coated by the cheese sauce.
-Serve immediately.
+4. Stir in Gouda and cheddar until melted.
+5. Combine with macaroni, mix well, and serve.

 ### Sources
 - [https://heygrillhey.com/smoked-gouda-mac-and-cheese/#wprm-recipe-container-11716](https://heygrillhey.com/smoked-gouda-mac-and-cheese/#wprm-recipe-container-11716)